dullhunk/whats-the-story-learning-glory/index.md

 Figure 1 below shows an analysis of the frequency of keywords `STUDENT*`, `LEARN*`, `TEACH*` and `RESEARCH`.
 For example `LEARN*` = `learn`, `learning`, `learner` etc. The frequency of these words is shown below

+---
 ![Image](https://github.com/user-attachments/assets/b19ec952-cefa-4904-b7b3-011fab9e1e05)

-_Figure 1: Frequency of keywords in annual reviews published by the media relations team, see Table 1 below for details_
+**Figure 1**: Frequency of keywords in annual reviews published by the media relations team, see Table 1 below for details

+---
 ## The Story in the Vision

 The story of [the vision](https://github.com/dullhunk/cdyf/issues/1008) is based on three goals top level goals